 Many business owners are expressing frustration over the new machine learning algorithms that are filtering out legitimate reviews, resulting in an influx of missing reviews.

+If your business is experiencing missing Google reviews, consider visiting the Google forum and requesting assistance from a Google Product Expert.
 Through the escalation process, qualified operators and analysts can manually review your claims to help address the issue.
 When asking for help be sure to include:

 In case you don’t have the image, you may try providing the Google account name.
 However, it’s important to note that the account name might not always be the same as the customer’s name.
 If the name doesn’t match, the review restoration process might not be successful.